Previous dayMarch 19, 2026Next day

 94.9 km---✓ ReviewedUSGS →

-A magnitude 4.4 earthquake was recorded 3 km ESE of Puerto San José, Guatemala on March 19, 2026 at 23:57 UTC.
-At a depth of 94.9 km, the event was intermediate depth.
-The epicenter is at 13.917°, -90.788°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.4 earthquake 3 km ESE of Puerto San José, Guatemala with origin time 23:57 UTC on March 19, 2026.
+The event originated approximately 94.9 km below the surface, classifying it as intermediate depth.
+Geolocation places the event at 13.917°N, -90.788°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-19